Years published: 1986, 1990, 1994, 1996, 1998, 1999, 2003, 2007, 2009, 2012, 2015, 2018, 2023

 Specialized imaging studies and laboratory tests may be conducted to detect, confirm, or characterize certain abnormalities potentially associated with the disorder.
 For example, eye specialists (ophthalmologists) may regularly monitor affected individuals for the development of cataracts with certain measures, such as use of a specialized instrument that enables visualization of the inside of the eyes (ophthalmoscope).
 If cataracts are detected, an illuminated microscope (slit lamp) may be used to examine the internal structures of the front regions of the eyes, enabling ophthalmologists to determine the specific location and extent of the cataracts.

-In individuals with Werner Syndrome, measures to manage arteriosclerosis and associated cardiovascular abnormalities are symptomic and supportive.
+In individuals with Werner syndrome, measures to manage arteriosclerosis and associated cardiovascular abnormalities are symptomatic and supportive.
 For example, in those with episodes of chest pain due to deficient oxygen supply to heart muscle (anginal attacks), treatment may include the use of certain medications that may help to minimize or manage such symptoms.

-Genetic counseling will be of benefit for individuals with Werner Syndrome and their families.
+Genetic counseling is recommended for individuals with Werner syndrome and their families.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.